-- 4.1 It is important that the specified operational limits for the equipment are adhered to e.g. operational air temperature, air borne contaminants and unit orientation. - 4.2 Where installation accessories are supplied with the specified equipment e.g. wall mounting brackets.
-They are to be used to support the equipment only.
-Other system components must have separate provision for support. - 4.3 Flanges and connection spigots are provided for the purpose of joining to duct work systems.
-They must not be used to support the ductwork. - 4.4 Local Environment Humidity.
+4.1 It is important that the specified operational limits for the equipment are adhered to e.g. operational air temperature, air borne contaminants and unit orientation.
+4.2 Where installation accessories are supplied with the specified equipment e.g. wall mounting brackets.

+4.2 where installation accessories are supplied with the specified equipment e.g. wai mounting prackets.

+are to be used to support the equipment only.
+Other system components must have separate provision for support.

+4.3 Flanges and connection spigots are provided for the purpose of joining to duct work systems.
+They must not be used to support the ductwork.
+4.4 Local Environment - Humidity.
+Ambient humidity (the humidity at the unit's installed location) shall be range: 10 to 95% (for controls, non-condensing).

+4.4 Local Environment - Humidity.
 Ambient humidity (the humidity at the unit's installed location) shall be within the range: 10 to 95% (for controls, non-condensing).
-Air humidity (the humidity of the air passing through the unit) shall be within the range: 10 to 95% (for controls, non-condensing).
+Air humidity (the humidity of the air passing through the unity) shall be within the